-Please be sure to visit all seven pages for the complete account:
+Please be sure to visit all eight pages for the complete account:

-Home, Narrative, Satellite, Underwater, Flaperon, Bayes and Descent.
+Home, Narrative, Satellite, Aerodynamics, Underwater, Flaperon, Bayes and Descent.

 The original version of this website based the events of MH370 on a lithium ion battery fire starting in the cargo hold.
 While there still might be some involvement of the batteries, a better explanation has emerged, as you will see below.

 With the official search for MH370 continuing for a second (and perhaps last) season, it is time to take a fresh look at what could have happened in March 2014 to this Boeing 777 airliner.
 Much has been said about the possible scenarios but none has gotten us any closer to finding the missing plane.
 What follows is a reasoned, and reasonable, explanation of what happened without conjuring any complex fantasies.

 Very little hard evidence exists for the MH370 disappearance with most of the best coming from the satellite ping data.
 Many theorists have resorted to making some very basic assumptions, mainly altitude and airspeed, in order to reduce the number of possible flight paths to a manageable number.
 Otherwise, it's nearly impossible to determine where MH370 lies.
 So very little hard evidence means the search will be very difficult.
 Still, we do have enough known facts about this event without resorting to poor assumptions that negate all subsequent work.
 In the case of MH370, we can safely assume something catastrophic happened to the plane requiring a turn-back to home base.
 The damaged and very broken plane is not a good candidate for making a maximum-effort endurance run in a straight line to nowhere in particular.
 Hence, the assumption about flying at 35,000 feet with all systems, including guidance, working perfectly can be thrown out at the start.